bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## What's Next?

 * **Asset System Evolution**: We've made good progress on the [next iteration of the Bevy Asset System](https://github.com/bevyengine/bevy/discussions/3972), which will add the ability to preprocess assets and improve the flexibility and usability of the asset system.
+* **Kicking off the Bevy Editor Effort**: We are ready to start shifting our focus to building out the Bevy Editor!
+We've started [gathering requirements](https://github.com/bevyengine/bevy/discussions/7100) and would like to start the initial design phase in the **Bevy 0.11** cycle.
 * **Temporal Anti-Aliasing (TAA)**: We've largely implemented TAA, which uses motion vectors and time to produce a very popular screen space anti-aliasing effect.
 * **Screen Space Ambient Occlusion (SSAO)**: This is a popular, relatively cheap illumination technique that can make scenes look much more natural.
 It builds on the Depth Prepass work.
 * **Automated Render Batching and Instancing**: Automatically cut down draw calls by combining geometry or using instancing.
 This will enable Bevy to render hundreds of thousands of objects without grinding to a halt.
 We technically already support this, but it must be implemented manually outside of our standard pipeline.
 This will bring batching and instancing wins "for free" in our built-in render pipeline.